iamsiva11/iamsiva11.github.io/_posts/2017-12-30-extra-features-seq2seq.md

 There are few possible options to achieve this.

 * The simplest way is to concatenate features into a single input vector.
-However this only works if your RNN takes vector input, not discrete inputs (LongTensor) through an embedding layer.
+However this only works if our RNN takes vector input, not discrete inputs (LongTensor) through an embedding layer.
 In that case we would want to concatenate the extra features after the input is embedded.
 Considering the features are also discrete, we would want multiple embedding layers, one for each, and concatenate all the results (eg. Could be an embedding of POS, or simply one-hot.).
 Precisely, we forward the features through the relevant embedding layers, and concatenate them all into one vector for the RNN.

 I have sketched below illustration, to provide more clarity.